Is your website a door to fabulous riches and untold fame?

-If your website is not mobile/smartphone/tablet enabled you are losing customers!
+If your website is not mobile/smartphone/tablet enabled you are losing customers and loosing Google rankings!

 [Tweet “20% of the World Population has a Smartphone.
 Is you website mobile ready?”]

-The smartphone is their tool to get access to the internet and your website.
-Additionally US smartphone ownership will cross 50% in 2013 and iPad penetration rates will reach 20% by year’s end.
+It gives access to the internet and your website.
+US smartphone ownership will cross 50% in 2013 and iPad penetration rates will reach 20% by year’s end.

-This is titanic shift from PC’s to tablets and smartphones.
+This is titanic shift from PC’s to tablets and smartphones impacting your business.

 Responsive web design is one design tool.
 Web design for different devices is important because viewing a website designed for a PC on a tablet or smartphone is analogous to viewing the world through a keyhole.